Cave-8/Pushdown-Automaton/README.md

 $<br>

 I.E:
-- To move from state 0 to 1 while reading a from input, Z from stack and write ZA on stack you should write: 0 a A ZA 1
+- To move from state 0 to 1 while reading a from input, Z from stack and write ZA on stack you should write: 0 a Z ZA 1
 - To move from state 1 to 1 while reading a from input, A from stack and delete top character from stack you should write: 1 a A | 1
 <!-- -->
 Some examples can be seen in test files.<br>